 Report cards are issued four times each year following the close of each quarter or semester.
-Report cards are handed to students or mailed to the parents.
-In addition, at the midpoint of the quarter, progress reports are given to students or mailed home.
+Report cards will be electronic and available in Power School with the exception of the last report card of the year.
+If a parent or student would like a paper report card, they can request one from our registrar.
 Parents are encouraged to consult with the teacher to determine the reason for unsatisfactory performance.
 Students must pay all fines assessed by the school or report cards will remain in the administrative office.